department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="special-umemployable">Individual Unemployability</button>
 <div id="special-umemployable" class="usa-accordion-content">

-**You'll need to submit the evidence above dependending on your claim type as well as:**
+**You'll need to also submit all of these items:**
   - A completed Veteran's Application for Increased Compensation Based on Unemployability (VA Form 21-8940), **and**<br>
   [(Download VA Form 21-8940)](https://www.vba.va.gov/pubs/forms/VBA-21-8940-ARE.pdf)
   - A completed Request for Employment Information in Connection with Claim for Disability Benefits (VA Form 21-4192), completed by your last employer, **and**<br>
   [(Download VA Form 21-4192)](https://www.vba.va.gov/pubs/forms/VBA-21-4192-ARE.pdf)
-  - Medical evidence that a service-connected disability prevents you from getting or keeping a job
+  - Medical evidence that a service-connected disability prevents you from getting or keeping substantially gainful employment (work that brings in enough money to earn a livelihood)

 </div>
 </li>